digitalbazaar/jsonld.js/README.md

 JSON, as specified in [RFC7159][], is a simple language for representing objects on the Web.
 Linked Data is a way of describing content across different documents or Web sites.
-Web resources are described using IRIs, and typically are dereferencable entities that may be used to find more information, creating a "Web of Knowledge".
+Web resources are described using IRIs, and typically are dereferenceable entities that may be used to find more information, creating a "Web of Knowledge".
 [JSON-LD][] is intended to be a simple publishing method for expressing not only Linked Data in JSON, but for adding semantics to existing JSON.